2bt/fakesid-old/app/src/main/assets/help.md

 ## 5.2 Filter

-The original SID had only one global filter, so Fake SID also only has one.
+Just like the original, Fake SID has one global filter.
-The filter parameter are controlled via the filter table.
+Filter parameters are controlled via filter tables.
-An instrument's non-empty filter table gets activated any time the instrument triggered, replacing the previously active filter table.
+An instrument's non-empty filter table gets activated any time the instrument is triggered, replacing the previously active filter table.

-The voice buttons indicate, which voices are routed though the filter.
+The four buttons above the filter table toggle filter routing.
+The filter routing configuration is applied with the filter table, meaning they only have an effect if there's at least one row in the table.
 Add and remove rows by respectively pressing the buttons labeled *`+`* and *`-`* below the table.

 TODO

++ filter type

++ resonance

++ frequence, *`=`*, *`-`*, *`-`*

 # 6. Effect